krisvanrens/rust-workshop-accu2019/README.md

 # // TODO

-* Get rid of the trailing spaces in `GET` command results.
 * Fix handling of line breaks: `\n`, `\r` and `\r\n`.
 * Use command-line arguments to select binding port.
 * Make `server::handle_get` return the stream as well, to allow for more uniform implementation.